 - Reducing Compression

 Plantar Fasciitis Treatment Guide

-- Change the way you stand to take pressure off your heel
+- Changing standing posture and habits to take pressure off your heel

 - Increase barefoot activity